tserkov/vue-sse/README.md

         msgServer.onError(e => {
           console.error('lost connection; giving up!', e);

-          // This is purely for example; EventSource will automatically
+          // If you don't want SSE to automatically reconnect (if possible),
-          // attempt to reconnect indefinitely, with no action needed
+          // then uncomment the following line:
-          // on your part to resubscribe to events once (if) reconnected msgServer.close();
+          // msgServer.close();
         });

         // Listen for messages without a specified event